White Star Line: Lord Kylsant and the Great Depression (1927–1934)

 To survive the economic crisis, White Star Line limited its spending.
-The oldest ships are sold, many crossings were canceled in order to counter the drop in the number of passengers.
+The oldest ships were sold, and many crossings were canceled in order to counter the drop in the number of passengers.
 Passengers on the transatlantic route numbered 172,000 in 1928, and the number dropped to 157,930 the following year.
 The liners, including the bigger ones like the Majestic and the Olympic, were used for cruises during this period in order to bring in more income.
 A new liner, the Britannic entered service in 1930.
-It adapted perfectly to the circumstances since it was slower and therefore more profitable than the transatlantic vessels of the Southampton route.
+It adapted perfectly to the circumstances since it was slower and therefore more profitable than the transatlantic ships of the Southampton route.
 It immediately became the ship making the most money for the company, and a sister ship, the Georgic joined it in 1932.

 However, the situation was not favorable for the company, which in 1930, recorded the first deficit in its history, a deficit which continued in the following years.
 Kylsant's departure in 1931 left his business empire in a state of disrepair.
 Its liquidation was then envisaged, with the banks then having the role of keeping the various fleets alive as much as possible based on their values.
 The operation began in 1932, the most complex then being to untangle the web of links uniting the various companies.
 Another hard blow then struck White Star: the Australian government demanded reimbursement of a million pounds still owed following the purchases of Kylsant.
 The company was unable to repay its debt, and its ships serving on the Australian route were sold to a new company, the Aberdeen and Commonwealth Line Ltd, in 1933.

 In the same year, when the company appeared to be bankrupt, discussions began to take place to consider a merger with the Cunard Line, which was also in financial difficulty.
 Joseph Bruce Ismay tried, twenty years after his ouster, to participate in the rescue of the company by proposing to create, with the agreement of the government a new company which would operate and would build other ships similar to the Britannic and the Georgic in order to become profitable.
 The idea did not come to fruition and Ismay died in 1937 without having been able to do more.
 Meanwhile, other aging ships were being scrapped without being replaced, notably the Big Four with the exception of the Adriatic.